Lab 04: a few pointers

 Each line of the image is represented as an array of characters, so

-that means it is a pointer of type char*
+that means it is a pointer of type char*.
+Since we want

 several lines, an image is an array of these char*